United States Triumphal Arch

-Independence Arch is a proposed triumphal arch which would be located on Columbia Island in Washington, D.C.
-The site is a traffic circle on Memorial Drive between the end of the Arlington Memorial Bridge and Arlington National Cemetery named Memorial Circle.
+The United States Triumphal Arch or Independence Arch is a triumphal arch proposed by Donald Trump in 2025 that would be located on Columbia Island in Washington, D.C., United States.
+The 250 ft arch would celebrate the 250th anniversary of American independence.

+The site is Memorial Circle, a traffic circle on Memorial Drive between the end of the Arlington Memorial Bridge and Arlington National Cemetery.
 It is directly across the Potomac River from the Lincoln Memorial at the west end of the National Mall.

-Proposed by President Donald Trump, some media have referred to the arch as the "Arc de Trump" (a play on Arc de Triomphe).
-Its purpose is reportedly to celebrate the United States Semiquincentennial.
+Surveying work started in mid-May 2026 and excavation work is scheduled to begin in September 2026.
+A lawsuit was filed in February 2026 to halt construction before the required approval from Congress and government agencies.